ieeeuoft/IEEE-main-site/README.md

             └─── ~whatever year the member is in~
 ```

 Notes:

 1. Name the image the same as the prop _fullName_ in members.js.
-MAKE IT A JPG.
+It must be `.jpg`.
 2. Images must be **taller than they are wide** (preferably a square).
 THIS IS DIFFERENT FROM EVENT IMAGES.
 3. Shrink images if they are too big so they load faster.
 The width of the image should be ideally 180px (and not a pixel less).

-Currently, the nav bar on the Team page contains _Execs, Marketing & Finance, Computer Chapter, Electronics Chapter_ and/or _Energy Chapter_.
-If you want to add a new nav item, edit the switch statements of the functions `constructMemberChart()` and `constructNavListItem(teamKey)` in `Team.js`.
-Add a new class if you want it to have a different color.

 ## Adding/updating colors

-This may happen when VC Marketing decides so.
+This may happen when Marketing Directors decide so.
 Go to:

 ```
 src
 └───abstracts
     └───_variables.scss
 ```

 The function `@function color($color-name)` maps the colors inside the array `$colors`.
 Therefore, to use a color, it's written as:

 ```
 color: color(blue1);
 ```

 with `$blue1` as an example.
 Applies to any CSS style that can take in a color (i.e. background-color, fill, etc).

 Simply add a new varible name and hex/rbga code of the new color in the array `$color`.

-###### IEEEEEEEEEEEEE ######
+###### IEEEEEEEEEEEEE